Tuesday, January 31, 2023

 The Bills barely squeaked by a severely depleted Miami Dolphins team last week with a 34-31 win.
 If Buffalo has three turnovers this game like they did last week, the Bengals definitely won't let them off the hook.

-This is a rematch of the Week 17 game where Bills safety Demar Hamlin collapsed to the turf after a seemingly benign hit on WR Tee Higgins.
+This is a rematch of the Week 17 game where Bills safety Damar Hamlin collapsed to the turf after a seemingly benign hit on WR Tee Higgins.
 Given the traumatizing incident where Hamlin's heart stopped for a brief period, the game was postponed then ultimately canceled.
 No doubt these teams seeing each other again will be quite an emotional event.
 I don't really have a good feel for this game so I'll just go with the home club.

 Buffalo 30 Cincinnati 27